SE Palmeiras: 2023: Another victorious season

 In January 2023, Palmeiras won the Copa São Paulo de Futebol Júnior for the second time in a row, defeating América Mineiro 2–1 in the final.
 The Verdão then added the 2023 Supercopa do Brasil to their trophy cabinet on 28 January 2023 after scoring 4–3 against Clube de Regatas Flamengo.
 The match was played at Mane Garrincha Stadium in Brasília.

 As they did the season before they reached the Campeonato Paulista finals without a single loss, however, Palmeiras lost the first leg of the final by a 2–1 scoreline against Esporte Clube Água Santa, but proceeded to win the second leg 4–0 as they had done the year before to win their 25th, and second consecutive Campeonato Paulista title.

 In the Copa Libertadores, Palmeiras entered directly into the group stage and was drawn into Group C alongside Barcelona from Guayaquil, Ecuador, Bolívar from Bolivia, and Cerro Porteño from Paraguay, having the best campaign in the group stage.
-In the round of 16, eliminated Atlético-MG after winning the first leg away at Mineirão 1-0 and drawing 0–0 at home at Allianz Parque.
+In the round of 16, eliminated Atlético-MG after winning the first leg away at Mineirão 1-0 and drawing 0–0 at home at Nubank Parque.
 In the quarterfinals, they faced Deportivo Pereira from Colombia.
 Palmeiras won the first leg at Estádio Hernán Ramírez Villegas with a 4–0 victory and drew 0–0 in the second leg at home.
 In the semifinals, they were defeated by Argentine side Boca Juniors after drawing both matches and losing in the penalty shootout.

 In the Copa do Brasil, Palmeiras entered in the third round, where they faced Tombense by draw and won 5–3 on aggregate.
 They defeated Fortaleza 3–1 on aggregate in the round of 16 but were eliminated in the quarterfinals by their rival São Paulo with a 1-3 aggregate score.

 In the Campeonato Brasileiro, with young Endrick standing out as the main highlight Palmeiras debuted at home against Cuiabá.
 They frequently held the second place in the tournament standings but reached the top of the table in the 34th round and maintained their position until the end of the competition.
 They clinched their 12th Brazilian title by drawing with Cruzeiro in the final round, further solidifying their status as the most successful national champion and repeating their achievement from 1994 when they last secured consecutive championships.